nick963/clockapp-macos-help/index.md

 ### Getting Started

 JSON Clock displays clocks in a circular window.
-You can move, resize, and load clocks in JSON format.
+You can move, resize, and load clock's in [JSON format](https://github.com/nick963/clockapp-macos-help/blob/main/json_format.md).

 ### Moving the Window

-Click and drag anywhere inside the circular window to move it around the screen.
+Click and drag anywhere on the clock face to move it around the screen.

 ### Resizing the Window